jeckman/UnOfficial.fm-Feed/README.txt

 Set the cronjob to the desired frequency - every time it runs, it will overwrite the feed.xml with new content.

+NOTE ON ITUNES FEED:
+iTunes requires that enclosure urls end in .mp3 so the file has to be redirected through getfile.php.

+This means that you must also map getfile.mp3 to getfile.php - this is a php file which will return (via a redirect) the actual path to the enclosure at full resolution (not the lofi.mp3 in the JSON feed).

+Example entry in .htaccess for doing that:

+  # Map getfile.mp3 to getfile.php
+  RewriteEngine On
+  RewriteRule ^getfile.mp3$ getfile.php

+What this does is allow the feed to point to getfile.mp3?track_id=213 but have the webserver serve getfile.php instead.

+Enjoy!

+John